 As a visitor to Arnhem Land, the only way to legally visit and fish much of the area is through accredited fishing tour operations.
 Options include lodge and safari tent accommodation, both with guided fishing.
 Travel is either by four-wheel drive, regular scheduled flights to remote aboriginal communities or private charter flights.

 Fishing in Arnhem Land

-The Cobourg Peninsula juts out into the Arafura Sea on the north-west corner of Arnhem Land and is surrounded by bays, inlets, rocky headlands and coral reefs.
+The Cobourg Peninsula lies along the Arafura Sea on the north-west corner of Arnhem Land and is surrounded by bays, inlets, rocky headlands and coral reefs.
 Barramundi are found in the tidal creeks and estuaries, but the area is better known for its bluewater fishing.
-Anglers have many reef outcrops and creeks to choose from, both inside port essington and offshore.
+Anglers have many reef outcrops and creeks to choose from, both inside Port Essington and offshore.

-Cobourg Peninsula is within the Garig Gunak Barlu National Park, managed jointly by traditional aboriginal landowners and the parks and wildlife commission of the NT.
-Visitors who wish to drive to the park and camp are limited to the months of may to October and must obtain permits from the Cobourg Peninsula sanctuary board, telephone 08 8999 4814.
+Cobourg Peninsula is within the Garig Gunak Barlu National Park, jointly managed by the traditional Aboriginal landowners and NT Parks and Wildlife.
+Visitors who wish to camp at the park are limited to the months between May and October and must obtain permits from NT Parks and Wildlife.

 Accommodation options are a resort, lodge and beach huts, and all offer guided fishing and/or boat hire.
 There are also air strips for private charter flights.